 Student Athlete Summer Success Program

 As part of the accelerating Academic Success Program established by the NCAA, CSUN is now able to offer a brand new summer program called the Student Athlete Summer Success Program for selected Freshmen athletes.
 The program will consist of a combination of remedial and general education coursework.
 Students participating in the program will participate in mentoring and tutoring and will have the opportunity to attend evening dinner workshops and take part in community service projects as part of the Matador 2000 initiative.
-We currently have 24 student athletes participating in our inaugural cohort.
-For more information, please contact Freshmen Specialist Michelle Almazan at 818-677-4781.
+We had 24 student athletes participate in our inaugural cohort.
+For more information, please contact Freshmen Specialist Coordinator Lindsey Schantz at 818-677-4781.